arob5/arob5.github.io/_posts/2024-12-25-Cholesky-cov.md

 introduction) it follows that we have precisely formed the unique matrices
 $L$ and $D$ definining the modified Cholesky decomposition of $C$.
 {% endkatexmm %}

-# Another Regression Interpretation
-{% katexmm %}
-In this section, we provide an alternative regression interpretation.
-We consider a slightly different sequence of least squares problems that connects to the modified Cholesky decomposition of the *precision* $C^{-1}$, rather than the covariance.
-{% endkatexmm %}

-# Sparsity
-TODO: see Katzfuss Remark 1 in "Hierarchical sparse Cholesky decomposotion with applications to...".
-Can I use one of the two regression perspectives to prove either of the two facts in Remark 1?
-It seems that I could use the first perspective to prove the first part, and the same with the second.